Junwoo-Seo-1998/SpatialBoost/README.txt

-GeneratedSphere - Procedurally created sphere. and there are options for culling back face and drawing normal lines. also, there are options for drawing with vertex normal and drawing with face normal.
+GeneratedSphere - Procedurally created sphere. and there are options for culling back face and drawing normal lines. also, there are options for drawing with vertex normal and drawing with face normal. change color options that can change the color of mesh and lines.

 #Any assumption that you make on how to use the application that, if violated, might cause
 the application to fail.